osullii/boards/README.md

 Or install it yourself as:

-    $ gem install boarder
+    $ gem install boards

 ## Usage

 To create a new Colony project on your development machine.

-	$ boarder new <project_name>
+	$ boards new <project_name>

 ## Contributing

+Contributions welcome!
 This proejct is very new :-) .
 First commit on Sat 29/07/2019.
-Contributions welcome!
 Feel free to clone the repo in the meantime and submit a pull requests :-) .

 TODO: An online location for easy discussion of issues.